TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 23/Luke 23.6.md

 ---

-But when Pilate heard it, he asked whether the man were a Galilaean.
+But when Pilate heard Galilee mentioned, he asked if the man was a Galilean.